-\paragraph{Synchrotron light curves} Given the evolution of the bulk Lorentz factor (eq. \ref{Gamma_c}) and synchrotron spectra (eqs. \ref{FC_syn_bb_gen} and \ref{SC_syn_bb_gen}), the fluxes for the fast-cooling and slow cooling regimes can be written as (respectively): {
+\paragraph{Synchrotron light curves} Given the evolution of the bulk Lorentz factor (eq. \ref{Gamma_c}) and the synchrotron spectra (eqs. \ref{FC_syn_bb_gen} and \ref{SC_syn_bb_gen}), the fluxes for the fast-cooling and slow-cooling regimes can be written as (respectively): {

 }

 {

 }